 Does car insurance cover theft?

-Yes!
-If you have comprehensive coverage on your policy, auto insurance can help pay for your stolen vehicle if it is not recovered.
-Depending on your policy, you may also be covered for custom parts, paint, rims, and other aftermarket additions.
-Personal property (cell phones, laptops, tools, etc.) stolen out of your car won't be covered by auto insurance, but you'll likely be protected under a home, renters, or condo policy.
+Yes, if you have comprehensive coverage on your policy, auto insurance can help pay for your stolen vehicle if you don't recover it.
+Depending on your policy, you may also have coverage for custom parts, paint, rims, and other aftermarket additions.
+Comprehensive coverage is optional, though, so you won't be covered if you only have your state-required coverages.
+Personal property (cell phones, laptops, tools, etc.) stolen from your car won't be covered by auto insurance, but you'll likely be protected under a home, renters, or condo policy.

 Does liability insurance cover a stolen car?